Our San Jose DUI Lawyer Discusses Drunk Driving Charges and College

 - 97,000 students report being the victim of date rape or sexual assault while drinking.

 San Jose is second in line for the nation’s highest rate of drunk drivers per capita, seconded only by San Diego.
 Yes, both are close to fantastic wineries and schools.
 However, the law enforcement in this area is also tight on drunk driving.
 If you are a college student accused of driving while intoxicated, it is important to note that there are potentially serious repercussions to your college career.
-Each college and university sets their policies with regards to drinking.
+Each college and university sets its policies with regard to drinking.
 Your school’s regulations should be readily available to you either online or at the admissions office.
 A few of the more common restrictions include:

 - Denial of admission to the university due to reckless behavior,